(CNN)Here's some background information about Salmonella.

 S. typhimurium is most commonly found in food of an animal origin.

 S. enteritidis is mainly associated with poultry and eggs.

 Most recently, a specific type of Salmonella Typhimurium, DT104, has emerged that is resistant to many antibiotics.
 Salmonella Typhimurium DT104 can be found in a broad range of foods.

-Salmonella were discovered by American veterinarian Daniel Elmer Salmon.
+Salmonella was discovered by American veterinarian Daniel Elmer Salmon.

-Symptoms and Treatment: Typical symptoms include diarrhea, abdominal pain, nausea, vomiting, and fever.
-Most people experience symptoms within 8 to 72 hours after contaminated food is ingested.
+Typical symptoms include diarrhea, abdominal pain, nausea, vomiting and fever.
+Most people experience symptoms within eight to 72 hours after contaminated food is ingested.

-Infections usually resolve in 3-7 days, and mild cases often do not require professional treatment.
+Infections usually resolve in three to seven days, and mild cases often do not require professional treatment.
 More severe cases require antibiotics.

 Salmonella infections can be life-threatening especially for young children, pregnant women and their fetuses, the elderly, and people with weakened immune systems.
 The Salmonella infection can spread from the intestines to the blood stream and cause death if not treated early.